Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Data and Methods

-\textbf{Fit Hawkes processes.} For each obtained call series, we fit the parameters of a Hawkes model, using the exponential and the power-law kernel functions ($\phi_{EXP}(t)$ and $\phi_{PL}(t)$, respectively, defined in \cref{sec:prereq}).
-We fit the Hawkes process using the software package \texttt{evently}~\citep{Kong2020b}, a \texttt{R} package for modeling events series using Hawkes processes and their variants.
-Internally, \texttt{evently} leverages \texttt{IPOPT}~\citep{Wachter2006} -- the current state of the art in constrained, non-linear optimization -- to maximize the log-likelihood function in \cref{eq:ll}.
-By design, it supports a wide array of kernel functions, and it provides an integrated set of functionalities to enable one to conduct event series-level or aggregated-level analyses.
-For each event series, \texttt{evently} outputs the fitted parameters $\kappa$, $\theta$ (and $c$ for $\phi_{PL}(t)$), and its branching factor $n^*$.
+\textbf{Fit Hawkes processes.} For each obtained call series, we fit the parameters of a Hawkes model, using the exponential and the power-law kernel functions ($\phi_{EXP}(t)$ and $\phi_{PL}(t)$, respectively, defined in \hyperlink{sec:prerequisites-hawkes-processes}{Section \textit{Prerequisites: Hawkes Processes}}).
+We consider the exogenous intensity function to be constant ($\mu(t) = \mu$), and we fit it from data together with the other parameters using the software package \texttt{evently}~\cite{Kong2020b}. \texttt{Evently} is a \texttt{R} package for modeling events series using Hawkes processes and their variants.
+Internally, \texttt{evently} leverages \texttt{IPOPT}~\cite{Wachter2006} -- the current state of the art in constrained, non-linear optimization -- to maximize the log-likelihood function in \cref{eq:ll}.
+By design, it supports a wide array of kernel functions and provides an integrated set of functionalities to conduct event series-level or aggregated-level analyses.
+For each event series, \texttt{evently} outputs the fitted parameters $\mu$, $\kappa$, $\theta$ (and $c$ for $\phi_{PL}(t)$), and the branching factor $n^*$.

-\textbf{Build user representation.} We construct user descriptions starting from all the outbound call series initiated by a given user.
-When used for joint modeling, \texttt{evently} computes the six-point summaries (min, mean, median, max, $25^{th}$ and $75^{th}$ percentile) of two sets of features.
-The first set are the fitted Hawkes model parameters of all outbound links initiated by the user: $\kappa$, $c$ and $\theta$.
-The second set of features are the inter-arrival times, cascade sizes, cascade duration and number of followers of Twitter users involved in cascades~\citep{Mishra2016FeaturePrediction}.
-Finally, for each user, we obtain an 79-length vector describing their outbound calling activity.